SumoLogic/sumologic-documentation/docs/contribution/create-document.md

 ## 3. Add doc content

-### Text
+See [Markdown Cheat Sheet](markdown-features.md) to learn about how to write in markdown.
 Doc body text content is written in GitHub-flavored markdown, with some customizations.

+### Code of Conduct

+Help us keep Sumo Logic open and inclusive.
+Read and follow our [Code of Conduct](/docs/contribution/code-of-conduct).

 ### Images